MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native-get-started.md

 </plist>
 ```

-Before doing anything, please [read the docs][ats] first.
+Before doing anything, see the [Apple docs][ats] first.

 [ats]: https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW33

 ### Code Signing setup (iOS)

-You can self sign bundles during release and verify their signatures before installation of update.
-For more info about Code Signing please refer to [relevant code-push documentation section](cli.md#code-signing).
+You can self-sign bundles during release and verify their signatures before installation of update.
+For more info about Code Signing, see the [relevant code-push documentation section](cli.md#code-signing).

-In order to configure a Public Key for bundle verification you need to add a record in `Info.plist` with the name `CodePushPublicKey` and string value of public key content.
+In order to configure a Public Key for bundle verification, you need to add a record in `Info.plist` with the name `CodePushPublicKey` and string value of public key content.
 Example:

 ```xml
 <plist version="1.0">